 Marsh Harbour Rain Barrels — 2016

 Federation staff worked with Down East Installation to install 25 rain barrels at homes within the Marsh Harbour subdivision.
-The barrels collect rain so it can be used to water plants and gardens instead of becoming polluted runoff.
+The barrels collect rain so they can be used to water plants and gardens instead of becoming polluted runoff.

 Ocean Spray Water Control Structures — 2016